 - Vinyl flooring glued over 1/4-in. underlayment.
 As long as the subfloor is 3/4-in. tongue-and-groove material, screw the underlayment down right through the vinyl with 1-1/4-in. drywall screws spaced every 6 in.
-Use 1/4-in. thick cement board instead of the usual 1/2-in. sheets.
+Use 1/4-in. thick cement board instead of the usual 1/2-in. cement boards that some in sheets.
 That’ll keep the floor thickness to a minimum.

 2. Get rid of the high ridges and sink the fasteners Check all plywood seams with a straightedge held perpendicular to the seams.
 If it teeter-totters over any joints, use a belt sander to grind down the ridge so it’s even with the rest of the floor.
 Set any “proud” nail- or screwheads.